Research.

 post-image

-We use survey and field experiments to study the sources of information frictions for inflation expectations.
-We show that rational inattention explains some of the misperceptions.
-However, cognitive limitations play a role too: even when statistics are readily available, households still place a significant weight on less accurate sources of information such as their memories of supermarket prices.
+We use survey and field experiments to examine the sources of information frictions in inflation expectations.
+Our findings reveal that while rational inattention explains some misperceptions, cognitive limitations also play a role.
+Even when accurate statistics are available, households often rely heavily on less precise sources, such as their memories of supermarket prices.

 Cavallo, A.; Cruces, G. and Perez-Truglia, R. (2017).
 Inflation Expectations, Learning and Supermarket Prices: Evidence from Field Experiments.
 American Economic Journal: Macroeconomics, Vol. 9 (3), pp. 1–35 (lead article).